• Skip to primary navigation

 • Weigh each piece of dough before shaping so that all the cookies are the same size & bake evenly.

-• Leave enough space between each cookie when you put them on a baking sheet, otherwise they may stick together as they bake.
-Place them at least 2 inches (5 cm) apart on the baking sheet.
+• Leave enough space between each cookie when you put them on a baking sheet, at least 2 inches (5 cm) apart.

 • These cookies can be soft or crunchy, it really depends on how long you bake them.
 I like them somewhere in between, not too soft, but not too crunchy, either, so I bake them for about 30 minutes.
 For crunchier cookies, bake them about 5 minutes longer, but don't overbake or they could get hard.